danielmacuare/code-samples/typer-cli/README.md

 ## How To use

 - Clone the repo: `git@github.com:danielmacuare/code-samples.git`
+- Install all the dependencies: `cd typer-cli/`
+  - If using poetry: `poetry install`
+  - If using pip: `pip -r requirements.txt`
-- Get into the src folder: `cd typer-cli/src/`
+- Get into the src folder: `cd src/`
 - Run any of the following commands:

 ### add command